ayasrah/mahaam/mahaam-docs/docs/index.md

 1. **Service Setup**: Service creation.
 2. **Service Design**: Functionality, data model, api design, and maintainability.
-3. **Service Module**: Controllers, services and repositories.
+3. **Service Module**: Controllers, services, models and repositories.
 4. **Service Infra**: Service utilities.
 5. **Service Testing**: Integration tests.

 ### Purpose

 I created Mahaam to be a deeper proof-of-concept, making it useful for me and others.
-That's why I added more functions than typical to-do apps and pushed it to production (app stores) to add real value.
+That's why I added more functions than typical todo apps and pushed it to production (app stores) to add real value.

 ### Philosophy